mantidproject/mantid/docs/source/concepts/MatrixWorkspace.rst

 .. testoutput:: CheckMatrixWorkspace
     :options: +NORMALIZE_WHITESPACE

-    histoWS is a Workspace2D and can be treated as a MatrixWorkspace
+    histoWS is a Workspace2D and can be treated as a Matrix Workspace

     For more Matrix Workspace types
-    Is MatrixWorkspace?
+    Is Matrix Workspace?
 Type
     True        Workspace2D
     True        EventWorkspace
     True        WorkspaceSingleValue